 Using the network for commercial purposes, financial gain or any illegal activity.

+Accessing social media by a student unless authorized to do so by a teacher for an instructional purpose.

 Using technology resources to bully, threaten or attack a staff member or student or to access and/or set up unauthorized accounts.